 Autumn foliage at its most stunning.
 The cold days and nights bring out the deep reds, translucent oranges and butter yellows in our wonderful deciduous trees.
 Take the time to enjoy autumn’s late flowering salvias, wonderful quince fruit (with their heady scent) and savour the late season apples.
-Take a bolt to the Dandenongs and combine autumn colours with early flowering camellias.
+Normally I would recommend driving to the Dandenongs to enjoy the autumn colours and the flowering camellias – but these days it will have to be a remote visit.
 I just love this last hurrah before winter.
 So rug up and enjoy May in your garden!

 In Your Produce Garden – What to do

-Summer has well and truly gone.
-There are still many cool season crops you can plant now, but May is your last chance before winter.
+There will be many novice gardeners this year, as the Stay at Home directive has encouraged people to try their hand at a vegie patch.
+May is your last chance to plant cool season vegies before winter.
 So go on, what are you waiting for?
-Try some beetroot, carrots (by seed or punnets of round carrot), celery, leek, onions, lettuce, parsnip (seed), turnip (seed), radish (seed), radicchio and silverbeet.
+Try some beetroot, carrots (by seed or punnets of round carrot), celery, leeks, onions, lettuce, parsnip (seed), turnip (seed), radish (seed), radicchio and spinach and silverbeet.
 If you don’t already have a vegie garden, and are not sure where to start, have a look at our factsheet on Vegie Patch Basics.

 Vegies are fast growers so feed regularly with organic based liquid fertilisers or side dress with manure, organic based powers or pellets (every 6 weeks during the growing season).